 The Case

-Victor, the Performance Learning Director (PLD), meets with Candace the lead Instructional Systems Designer (ISD) and Lilly the contract Subject Matter Expert (SME) of the Functional Integrated Process Team (FIPT) to begin working on the CDD, the main output of the design phase of the ADDIE model.
-The first step in the design process involves creating observable and measurable objectives that will delineate what the learner will know or be able to do at the end of the instruction.
+Victor, the Performance Learning Director (PLD), meets with Candace, the lead Instructional Systems Designer (ISD), and Lilly, the contract subject matter expert (SME), from the Functional Integrated Process Team (FIPT) to begin working on the CDD, the main output of the design phase of the ADDIE model.
+The first step in the Design phase involves creating observable and measurable objectives that will delineate what the learner will know or be able to do at the end of the instruction.

 Candace begins working on the objectives for Contract Planning.
 As you will recall from Case Study 1, Victor, Candace, and Lilly identified the following desired competencies for Contract Planning: